History of Madagascar: Neo-Austronesians: Malays, Javanese, Bugis, and Orang Laut

-With the arrival of Islam, Persian and Arab traders soon supplanted the Indonesians on the coast of Africa and eventually extended their control over the Comoro Islands and parts of the coast of Madagascar.
+With the arrival of Islam, Persian, Arab, and Swahili traders soon supplanted the Indonesians on the coast of Africa and eventually extended control over the Comoro Islands and parts of the coast of Madagascar.
 Meanwhile, with competition in the new joint naval powers of Song China and Chola South India, the thalassocracies of Indonesia were in rapid decline, though the Portuguese still encountered Javanese sailors in Madagascar in the sixteenth century.

-Bantus (from the 9th century)
+East African Bantus

 There is archaeological evidence that Bantu peoples, agro-pastoralists from East Africa, may have begun migrating to the island as early as the 6th and 7th centuries.
 Other historical and archaeological records suggest that some of the Bantus were descendants of Swahili sailors and merchants who used dhows to traverse the seas to the western shores of Madagascar.
 Finally, some sources theorize that during the Middle Ages, Arab, Persian and Neo-Austronesian slave-traders brought Bantu people to Madagascar, transported by Swahili merchants to feed foreign demand for slaves.
-Years of intermarriages created the Malagasy peoples, who primarily speak Malagasy, an Austronesian language with Bantu influences.
+Years of intermarriages with other peoples of the island created the Malagasy peoples, who primarily speak Malagasy, an Austronesian language with Bantu influences.
 There are consequently many (Proto-)Swahili borrowings in the initial Proto-SEB Malagasy language.
 This substratum is especially significantly present in the domestic and agricultural vocabulary (e.g. omby or aombe, "beef", from Swahili ng'ombe; tongolo "onion" from Swahili kitunguu; Malagasy nongo "pot" from nunggu in Swahili).

+Arabs

+The written history of Madagascar begins in the 7th century when Omanis established trading posts along the northwest coast and introduced Islam, the Arabic script (used to transcribe the Malagasy language in a form of writing known as the sorabe alphabet), Arab astrology and other cultural elements.
+During this early period, Madagascar served as an important transoceanic trading port for the East African coast that gave Africa a trade route to the Silk Road and served simultaneously as a port for incoming ships.